theharveyz/cms/intl.en-US/User Guide/Cloud service monitoring/ApsaraDB for Memcache.md

 # ApsaraDB for Memcache {#concept_fvw_vt4_ydb .concept}

-CloudMonitor provides seven monitoring metrics for ApsaraDB for Memcache, including cache used and read hit rate, to help you monitor the status of the service instances.
-It also allows you to set alarm rules for these monitoring metrics.
-After you purchase the Memcache service, CloudMonitor automatically collects data for the previous monitoring metrics.
+By monitoring multiple metrics of ApsaraDB for Memcache, such as the cache used and read hit rate, CloudMonitor helps you to monitor the running status of ApsaraDB for Memcache.
+CloudMonitor automatically collects data for ApsaraDB for Memcache metrics from the time after you purchase the ApsaraDB for Memcache service.

 ## Monitoring service {#section_kgs_yt4_ydb .section}

--   Descriptions of monitoring metrics
+-   **Metrics**

     |Monitoring metrics|Meaning|Dimension|Unit|Minimum monitoring granularity|
     |:-----------------|:------|:--------|:---|:-----------------------------|